eddiejaoude/stargate/CONTRIBUTING.md

 **9.** Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !

-**10.** **Congratulations!** Sit and relax, you've made your contribution to [Stargate](https://github.com/eddiejaoude/stargate) project.
+**10.** **Congratulations!** Sit and relax, you've made your contribution to the[Stargate](https://github.com/eddiejaoude/stargate) project.

-***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.***
+***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they add value, or they will suggest any required changes.***

 ## Style Guides for Git Commit Messages:memo:

-#### Here's a list of some good to have points, that can add more value to your contribution logs.
+### Here's a list of some good to have points, that can add more value to your contribution logs.

 - fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in semantic versioning).
 - feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning).